Everything you need to know about Level Zero Covid rules in Scotland, explained

 The easing of lockdown in Scotland has been a gradual process.

-Nicola Sturgeon will give the latest update to the coronavirus restriction levels affecting millions of Scots today (July 13).
+Nicola Sturgeon gave the latest update to the coronavirus restriction levels affecting millions of Scots today (July 13).

-In the First Minister’s previous update, several areas – including Edinburgh – remained in Level 2 restrictions instead of moving into Level 1 as previously planned.
+In the First Minister’s previous update, several areas – including Edinburgh – remained in Level 2 restrictions instead of moving into Level 1 as then planned.

-Meanwhile, Glasgow moved down from Level 3 to Level 2 restrictions and, like Edinburgh, Midlothian and Stirling, is still in Level 2.
+Meanwhile, Glasgow moved down from Level 3 to Level 2 restrictions and, like Edinburgh, Midlothian and Stirling, was still in Level 2.

-But some areas have already moved to the lowest, Level 0, of coronavirus restrictions.
+Ms Sturgeon confirmed today that on July 19, all areas of Scotland will move into Level 0 of coronavirus restrictions as planned.

-So here’s a reminder of what that means, which areas are in Level 0, and when the rest of Scotland might follow suit.
+So here’s the latest update on what Level 0 means for Scotland.

 What is Level 0 in Scotland?